whitneypenn/machine-learning-capstone/README.md

 ![](images/20_topic_lda.png)

 #### Analysis
-15 topics looks like the way to go - Each of the topics is specific and distinct.
-Here's what I named the topics.
+15 topics looks like the way to go, each of the topics is specific and distinct from each other.

 | Topic Interpretation | Words |
 | --- | --- |